Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 Consequently, $\varphiu \alpha_i \cong (p_i \circ \varphi)^{\ast} \beta_i$ for some $\beta_i \in \Pic^0(A_i)$, which says exactly that $\alpha_i \tensor \pu_i \beta_i^{-1}$ belongs to the kernel of $\varphiu \colon \Pic^0(A) \to \Pic^0(A')$. \end{proof}

-There are further well-known properties of (direct images of) canonical bundles that \theoremref{thm:main-summand} immediately extends to the pluricanonical case as well:
+There are further well-known properties of (direct images of) canonical bundles that Theorem \ref{thm:main-summand} immediately extends to the pluricanonical case as well:

 \begin{corollary} Let $f\colon X \to A$ be a morphism from a smooth projective variety to an abelian variety, and let $m \ge 1$ be an integer.
-Then: \begin{enumerate} \item The cohomological support loci $V^i (A, f_* \omega_X^{\otimes m})$ are finite unions of translates of abelian subvarieties by torsion points. \item The Fourier-Mukai transform $\derR \widehat{S} \derR \Delta \big(f_* \omega_X^{\otimes m}\big)$ is computed locally around each point by a linear (``derivative") complex of trivial vector bundles. \end{enumerate} \end{corollary}
+Then: \begin{enumerate} \item The cohomological support loci $V_{\ell}^i (A, f_* \omega_X^{\otimes m})$ are finite unions of torsion subvarieties (= translates of abelian subvarieties by torsion points). \item The Fourier-Mukai transform $\derR \widehat{S} \derR \Delta \big(f_* \omega_X^{\otimes m}\big)$ is computed locally around each point by a linear (``derivative") complex of trivial vector bundles. \end{enumerate} \end{corollary}

 Indeed, these properties hold when $m=1$, the first by Simpson's theorem \cite{Simpson}, and the second by \cite{ClH,LPS}, based of course on the main result of \cite{GL2}.
-(They are also subsumed in general results about the lowest non-zero term in the Hodge filtration on Hodge $\mathscr{D}$-modules in \cite{PS2}.)
+(They are also subsumed in general results about the lowest non-zero term in the Hodge filtration on Hodge $\mathscr{D}$-modules in \cite{PS1}.)
+Moreover for the proof of $(i)$ it may be helpful to refer to \cite[Lemma~10.3]{HPS}, which holds in greater generality than stated there, for all higher non-vanishing loci.

 It is interesting to note that property $(i)$ above, although true for $V^0(X, \omega_X^{\otimes m})$, does not necessarily hold for higher cohomological support loci of either $\omega_X^{\otimes m}$ or $R^i f_* \omega_X^{\otimes m}$ with $i > 0$.
 In the first case, by this we mean